kaviya206/Iot-Based-Fire-Detection-System/README.md

 - Laboratories
 - Smart buildings or factories

-In addition to detection, a **manual push button** is integrated to **mute the buzzer**, allowing users to acknowledge the alert without disabling the system.

 This project is **fully simulated using Wokwi**, a virtual platform that enables real-time testing and visualization of embedded systems.
 It is also compatible with physical ESP32 boards and components.